 • Psoriasis — A 2015 study indicates that omega-3 fatty acids, as a nutritional supplement, may be beneficial in the treatment of psoriasis.
 The study suggests they should be used in combination with topical vitamin D, UVB phototherapy and oral retinoids.

 • Lichen planus — A 2014 article indicates that hemp oil is useful for the treatment of the inflammatory skin condition lichen planus.
-The 2014 article also suggests that hemp oil can contribute to stronger skin that is more resistant to viral, bacterial and fungal infections.
+The 2014 article also suggests that hemp oil can contribute to stronger skin that is more resistant to viral, bacterial, and fungal infections.

 Hemp oil, PMS and menopause